briandipalma/custom-elements-hack-day/README.md

 };
 ```

-Note that the `attachedCallback` and `detachedCallback` method names are the [subject of some debate](https://www.w3.org/Bugs/Public/show_bug.cgi?id=24314) so they may change.
+The `attachedCallback` and `detachedCallback` names are the [subject of some debate](https://www.w3.org/Bugs/Public/show_bug.cgi?id=24314).
+So they may change.

-The registration is very simple, a call to the `document.registerElement` method.
+The registration is simple, a call to the `document.registerElement` method.

 ```javascript
 var CustomElement = document.registerElement('custom-element', {